 Bow to stern, the Aspire 105 is thoughtfully equipped with all the basic features you need, with a couple of extra amenities geared toward comfort and precision tracking.

-Starting at the cockpit, riders will enjoy a spacious opening for easy-in easy-out maneuverability for all size riders.
-At their feet, riders will find adjustable Slidelock foot bracer systems with ample padding around the knees and thighs (which also provides a comfortable shoulder prop when transporting).
+Starting at the cockpit, paddlers will enjoy a spacious opening for easy-in easy-out maneuverability for people of all sizes.
+At their feet, paddlers will find adjustable Slidelock foot bracer systems with ample padding around the knees and thighs (which also provides a comfortable shoulder prop when transporting).
 The seat is a highly-acclaimed Phase 3 Airpro model consisting of mesh-covered molded foam that is ergonomically fitted to the body.
 The foam drains well when wet, and is breathable on sticky, summer paddles.
 Upgrades to the seat can be seen starting in models manufactured in 2020.
-Leg raisers in the bottom cushion add extra support- and the top cushion raises, lowers, and adjusts forwards or backwards based on the rider.
+Leg raisers in the bottom cushion add extra support- and the top cushion raises, lowers, and adjusts forwards or backwards based on the paddler’s height and preference.
 The molded-in dashboard includes a water bottle holder capable of holding a bottle upright or laying sideways.
-The top features do not include built-in paddle holders.
-Additionally, a spray-skirt may be handy for limiting water entering the larger open cockpit.
+The kayak does not have built-in paddle holders.
+Additionally, a spray skirt may be handy for limiting water entering the larger open cockpit.

 Behind the seat, there is some stowaway space behind the cockpit, fore of the bulkhead that could house a tackle box or some extra provisions.
-In the stern is a bulk-head Orbix waterproof compartment capable of holding about 30 L worth of gear.
+In the stern is a bulkhead and a waterproof compartment capable of holding about 30 L worth of gear.
 The plastic hinges sealing the compartment hatch can be stiff and seem to be made of a brittle plastic- but have no fear, the manufacturer offers a one year warranty on manufacturer defects.

-The boat is molded entirely out of high-density polyethylene and possesses a replaceable skid plate for durability.
-Shock cord deck rigging is also provided on the bow and stern for extra storage capabilities.
+The boat is molded entirely out of high-density polyethylene.
+There’s a replaceable skid plate on the keel for durability.
+Shock cord deck rigging is also provided on the bow and stern for extra storage.

-Flipping to the underside of the boat is the cockpit-deployable TruTrak skeg system.
+On the underside of the boat, there is the cockpit-deployable TruTrak skeg system.
 Having a skeg is helpful when encountering a crosswind, and may help novice paddles not overcorrect.